-3. On November 19, 2012, Harel-Pia, filed an appeal to the Tel-Aviv District Court, through its legal advisors, contesting the Order as not reflecting the nature of the transaction and the economic value of the acquisition.
+On November 19, 2012, Harel-Pia, filed an appeal to the Tel-Aviv District Court, through its legal advisors, contesting the Order as not reflecting the nature of the transaction and the economic value of the acquisition.
 On June 2, 2013, the Assessment Officer submitted the reasons given by the Assessment Office to the Tel Aviv District Court.
 Harel-Pia intends to submit the reasons for its appeal on September 30, 2013.
-Furthermore, according to its legal advisors, there is a strong chance that the Company's arguments will be accepted and the Company therefore made no additional provision in its books.
+According to the company legal advisors, there is a strong chance that the Company's arguments will be accepted.